momentum-mod/game/README.md

 ## What is this?

-This is a WIP fork of momentum mod where KZ players can test different game mechanics and will hopefully help decide what will eventually be in the real Climb gamemode in Momentum Mod!
+This is a **VERY WIP** fork of momentum mod where KZ players can test different game mechanics and will hopefully help decide what will eventually be in the real Climb gamemode in Momentum Mod!

 ## How do I install this???